-ALBANY - Drivers in the Poughkeepsie area are being hit with an annual cost of nearly \$2,300 a year because of bad roads, a report Thursday found.
+ALBANY -- Drivers in New York City and its suburbs are being hit with an annual cost of nearly \$2,800 a year because of bad roads, a report Thursday found.

 Deficient roads are costing New Yorkers \$24.9 billion a year in higher vehicle operating costs, traffic crashes and congestion-related delays, the report from TRIP, a national transportation advocacy contended.